3 Phases of Hypothermia

 2 Cold Incapacitation

-1 Cold Shock response is the reaction of the individual taking a huge gasp of air when they hit the water accompanied by hyperventilation with a rapid increase in heart beat and blood pressure.
-People are more likely to die because of this reaction they they are from Hypothermia itself.
+1 Cold Shock Response is the reaction of the individual taking a huge gasp of air when they hit the water accompanied by hyperventilation with a rapid increase in heartbeat and blood pressure.
+People are more likely to die because of this reaction they are from Hypothermia itself.
 This “gasp” is prominent when waters are below 60 degrees…that’s about 90 percent of our New England year guys.
 If you get past this phase, the symptoms pass in about a minute.

 2 Cold Incapacitation occurs anywhere from 10-120 minutes pending the temperature of the water.
 This phase affects muscle control and loss of use through the extremities.
 We’ll lose control of our fingers, arms, toes, and legs.
 Any kind of self-rescue should be taking place before Cold Water Incapacitation sets in

-For more go to the US Coast Guard Auxillary Page “Perils of Cold Water”
+For more go to the US Coast Guard Auxiliary Page “Perils of Cold Water”